 Every coach has a different vision of how they want to handle practice load.

 Philosophies differ and from the standpoint of the strength and conditioning coach, you have to do your best to work in lockstep with that philosophy, which can sometimes mean dialing things back or turning them up with the athletes in their training so they are getting the proper levels of load per week.

 We have had a very high success rate by making sure the players are not getting killed in the weight room if they are being run hard at practice.

-Right.
-Hopefully you are making modifications to eliminate as much of that as possible.
 At a high level of college athletics, there are times when a player is going to be forced to play while they are dinged up – everyone at some point in their career has to play dinged up.
 It isn’t about finding a way to get players out of the lineup, it is about finding ways to load them better so they are able to progress in a useful and meaningful manner.

-For sure.
 You need to look at overall readiness.
 Just because you think you’re ready to go overall doesn’t mean you are ready to adapt to things.
 So if you think you are ready to go but you are not ready to adapt to high-level CNS work, we can do high volume aerobic work or high volume weight lifting.
 Understanding that, if they are ready to go, you need to train them in the areas where they are best suited to handle the volume or intensity or whatever it may be.
 It is not a situation where we are going to allow them to trump it, but we are going to give them the leeway to feel things out.